FREE SHIPPING on orders of $85 or more

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Groover include Grover, Grovers and others.

 This web page shows only a small excerpt of our Groover research.
-Another 299 words (21 lines of text) covering the year 1332 is included under the topic Early Groover History in all our PDF Extended History products.
+Another 299 words (21 lines of text) covering the year 1332 is included under the topic Early Groover History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Groover Notables in all our PDF Extended History products.
+More information is included under the topic Early Groover Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: